 3) Create a Shopping campaign in AdWords.

 From soup to nuts, Zentail offers implementation and optimization of your Google Shopping campaigns.
-Learn more in our Knowledge Base.
+Learn more in our Help Center.

 Zentail centralizes your product catalog and inventory and continuously updates Google Shopping with your optimized catalog data and available inventory.
 We dynamically adjust your CPC bids based on the data we continuously collect.
 We make it easy to get maximum exposure of your catalog on Google Shopping while preventing over-selling and over-spending.